esp-arduino-libs/ESP32_Display_Panel/README.md

 * [Porting](examples/LVGL/v8/Porting/): This example demonstrates how to port LVGL (v8.3.x).
 And for RGB LCD, it can enable the avoid tearing fucntion.
 * [Rotation](examples/LVGL/v8/Rotation/): This example demonstrates how to use LVGL to rotate the display.

+> [!WARNING]
+> Currently, the anti-tearing feature is only supported for RGB LCD and requires LVGL version >= v8.3.9.
+If you are using a different type of LCD or an LVGL version that does not meet the requirements, please do not enable this feature.

 ##### SquareLine

 To port the SquareLine project (v1.3.x), please refer to [here](#porting-squareline-project) for more detailed information.